paulbrowne-irl/knowledgebase-elastic-rag/readme.md

     * open the app folder _cd app_
     * run Streamlit app to interact with documents local llm _streamlit run poc.py_

-* Open the application in Web Browser
+* Open the application in a Web Browser
     *  The are several web pages to interact with the application.
 Assuming of course you have already ingested documents (see notes below)
     * Staring with most used page:
         * App available on http://localhost:8501 - screenshot below, this has several business use cases.